 University of Akron's Matthew Chezem awarded high shooter title

-After two days of shooting, a different team from the Great Lakes State was who stood alone.
+After two days of shooting at the US Army Marksmanship Unit's Pool International Range Complex, a different team from the Great Lakes State was who stood alone.
 Besting the Penn State University by 74 points with a score of 4363 to 4289, the University of Michigan were the 2013 team champions.

 Entering the second of the championship's two matches, smallbore, the Wolverines had a considerable lead on the second place Clemson Tigers and third place Penn State Nittany Lions.
-Barring any catastrophes, Michigan needed only hold steady with their lead and the championship would be theirs, but stranger things have happened.
+Barring any catastrophes, Michigan needed only hold steady with their lead and the championship would be theirs, but stranger endings have happened and every shot counts.

-Not to this team, though.
-Receiving a solid, all-around group effort, the Michigan shooters secured their national championship win with a 74 points on Penn State, who had toppled Clemson by 12.
+Receiving a solid, all-around group effort, the Michigan shooters pulled together to secure their national championship win with 74 points on Penn State, who had toppled Clemson by 12.

 Team chemistry is a common trait in championship winners (minus a few Yankees clubhouses).
 Was it any different with Michigan?